-The standard-wheelbase 2015 Lexus LS 460 has a Manufacturer’s Suggested Retail Price (MSRP) of about $73,500 including the $925 destination charge.
-The extra rear-seat room of the long-wheelbase LS 460 L will run you just under $80,000.
-If you want your Lexus LS 460 to have AWD, bring an extra $3,000 or so, or about $4,000 for the LS 460 L. The Crafted Line LS F Sport, limited to 750 total models, starts just over $85,000 for RWD and above $88,000 for AWD.
-If none of that proclaims your status loudly enough, the range-topping Lexus LS 600h L opens at roughly $121,500.
-By comparison, the Jaguar XJ, Audi A8 and BMW 7 Series start in the $75,000 range, the Porsche Panamera is about $80,000, and the Mercedes-Benz S-Class is well above $90,000.
-Still, everyone loves a bargain, so check out the KBB.com's Fair Purchase Price to see what others in your area paid.
-Smart investors will be happy to know that no other car in its segment beats 2015 Lexus LS residual values.
+The standard-wheelbase 2017 Lexus LS 460 has a Manufacturer’s Suggested Retail Price (MSRP) of about $73,500 including the $975 destination charge.
+The long-wheelbase LS 460 L will cost just under $80,000; AWD will be about $3,000 more for the LS 460 and around $4,000 for the LS 460 L. By comparison, the Jaguar XJ, Audi A8 and BMW 7 Series start in the $75,000 range, the Porsche Panamera is about $80,000 and the Mercedes-Benz S-Class is well above $90,000.
+Still, everyone loves a bargain, so check out the KBB.com Fair Purchase Price to see what others in your area are paying for the Lexus LS 460.
+Smart investors will be happy to know that no other car in its segment beats the 2017 Lexus LS on residual values.

 REMOTE TOUCH INTERFACE